hsiafan/httpdump/README.md

 ```
   -device string
     	Which network interface to capture.
 If any, capture all interface traffics (default "any")
+  -domain string
+    	Filter by request domain, suffix match
   -file string
     	Read from pcap file.
-With file parameter specified, not not capture from network devices
+If not specified, will capture from network devices
   -filter string
-    	filter by ip/port, format: [ip][:port], eg: 192.168.122.46:50792, 192.168.122.46, :50792
+    	Filter by ip/port, format: [ip][:port], eg: 192.168.122.46:50792, 192.168.122.46, :50792
-  -forcePrint
+  -force
-    	print http body even if it seems not to be text content
+    	Force print unknown content-type http body even if it seems not to be text content
   -level string
-    	Print level, url | header | all (default "header")
+    	Print level, url(only url) | header(http headers) | all(headers, and textuary http body) (default "header")
+  -pretty
+    	Try to pretify json output
+  -urlPath string
+    	Filter by request url path, contains match
 ```

 ## samples